Serge-Andre-MASSON/fedas_codes/README.md

 ```

 # Remarks
-This repo does not intend to provide a state of the art fancy model.
+This repo does not intend to provide a fancy state of the art model.
 The main objective I've been chasing is to implement a consistent workflow and a versatile codebase.

-As a result, with a few improvements (soon to come), it will be easy to improve the model while working in an almost production ready environnemnt.
+As a result, with a few improvements (soon to come), it will be easy to improve the model while working in an almost production ready environment.